sexnine/NanoLimboPlugin/README.md

 LimboServer server = new LimboServer(config, commandHandler, getClass().getClassLoader());
 server.start();

-// When you done
+// When you are done
 server.stop();
 ```
 Here we are passing 3 arguments:
 1. LimboConfig - Configures limbo server, defines `SocketAddress`, join message, title, dimension type, and etc.
-2. CommandHandler - Simple CommandHandler where limbo "registers" all its commands.
-Useful for console only, redundant for Bukkit, Bungee
+2. CommandHandler - Simple CommandHandler.
+It used by limbo for registering commands.
+Useful for console only, redundant for Bukkit, Bungee, and other platforms.
-3. ClassLoader - Used only for loading dummy dimension files from `resources`.
-It loads all dimensions from `dimension` folder in [resources](https://github.com/bivashy/NanoLimboPlugin/tree/main/api/src/main/resources/dimension)
+3. ClassLoader - used only for loading dummy dimension files from the "resources" directory.
+It loads all dimensions from the "dimension" folder, which can be found at [this link](https://github.com/bivashy/NanoLimboPlugin/tree/main/api/src/main/resources/dimension).
 ---

 If you don't want to create or load config file, just implement `LimboConfig` interface, just like that: